SAP-samples/teched2023-AD266/exercises/ex0/README.md

       cf --version
       ```
    </details>
+2. Check out the `initial-branch` of this repository.
+This branch contains the initial state of the project that you will be working on during the exercises.

-4. Make sure you have a SAP BTP trial account.
+3. Log into your SAP BTP trial account.
 If you don't have one, you can create one [here](https://developers.sap.com/tutorials/hcp-create-trial-account.html).

 Continue to - [Exercise 1 - Get and Import SuccessFactors Goal Plan Service ](../ex1/README.md)